How do LLMs Compute Verbal Confidence: Supplemental Methods

 \paragraph{Creation of high- and low-confidence steering vectors:} We constructed steering vectors by contrasting the 25 highest ranked trials (i.e. ``Almost certain'') by confidence and 25 lowest ranked trials (i.e. ``No chance'').

 where $\mu(\cdot)$ denotes the mean residual stream activity across the selected trials.

 A high-confidence steering vector was created by subtracting the mean of the low confidence trial activity vectors from the mean of the high confidence trial activity vectors.
 Steering vectors were scaled to 3\% of the residual norm at each layer and multiplied by a constant of either 2 or 5.
+These values were chosen empirically, and do not induce out-of-distribution effects (see \ref{app:ood}).
+We show that scales of 1 and 10 also have effects in Figure~\ref{fig:scale1_10}.
 The low-confidence vector was defined as the inverse of the high-confidence vector.
 At test time, residual stream activity in the network at a given layer was additively modulated as:

 There were 200 questions per layer per position used for steering.
 To ensure a balanced selection of trials -- given that the model tended to pick higher confidence classes (see Figure \ref{fig:gemma_calib_dist}) -- 1/2 of these trials were randomly sampled from the top 3 confidence classes and 1/2 from the bottom 3 classes.